 Training in Responsible Conduct of Research (RCR) is an institution-wide comprehensive training program conducted by the Graduate School.
-The program is presented as a zero credit course (GS0900) that provides general training in responsible conduct of research practices.
+The program is presented as a zero-credit course (GS0900) that provides general training in research practices.
 Additional discipline-specific training is provided by each individual departments or programs.
 The Graduate School's goal is to provide training in the general or core principles of RCR that, when combined with discipline-specific training, constitutes a complete program.

-For fall 2022, the class will be entirely online.
+For winter 2022, the class will be entirely online.
 All components will be accessible through the GS0900 course site on Canvas.
 Ph.D. students can register for the course here.
 When searching for the course, enter 0900 in the course number box.
-The course registration number (CRN) is 15232.
-Click to add the course and proceed to complete the registration process.
+The course registration number (CRN) is 29088.

 The RCR program has three components: 1) an online CITI training module that introduces the basic concepts of RCR; 2) online modules that provides WSU-specific RCR information on how to manage RCR issue, and 3) discipline-specific training provided by the trainee's department or program.
 Components 1 and 2 comprise the Canvas GS0900 online course.
 The discipline-specific training (component 3) can be completed any time, but all three components should be completed by the end of the second year.